bazaarvoice/api-analytics/README.md

 ---------------
 In addition to providing the starter kit for download, the tutorial is hosted for client interaction.

 First, download and install the [Bazaarvoice Analytics Inspector for Chrome](https://chrome.google.com/webstore/detail/bazaarvoice-analytics-ins/aepeegmfgianehembekeaamchabhfnng/related).
-Once install you will see the Anayltics Inspector icon in the Chrome browser.
+Once install you will see the Analytics Inspector icon in the Chrome browser.

 <img width=30% alt="Bazaarvoice Analytics Inspector browser extenstion" src="https://cloud.githubusercontent.com/assets/2584258/11514761/c7948e42-983f-11e5-8b90-a3f724da7475.jpg">